shrey0303/Expense-Tracker/README.md

 # Results

-The results of this experiment are outlined in the research report in the `docs/` folder.

 If you wish to **validate my results**, follow these steps:
 1. Convert the trans.asc aggregate file into individual csv files for each transaction.